Cwm Farm Rogerstone

 The Tredegar Estate owned huge tracts of land in Monmouthshire and beyond.
 Estate records are now held by the National Library of Wales and run to 16.5 cubic metres of records.
 This comprises 902 loose volumes, 361 large boxes, 296 small boxes, 7 deed presentation boxes, 6 loose rolls, 4 loose bundles, 4 loose envelopes, 2 loose folders.
 The Tredegar Estate was dissolved in 1958.

-John and Catherine Phillips created a farming partnership that concentrated on stock rearing, principally cows, which lasted until 1996.
-They also had grazing rights on moorland, some 6 miles from the farm.
-Cwm Farm played an important role in the local community with various agricultural events being held at Cwm Farm.
-John Phillips was also the President of the Monmouthshire Chamber of Agriculture and an Executive Member of the National Farmers Union.
+John and Catherine Phillips established a farming partnership focused on livestock rearing, primarily cattle, which continued until 1996.
+They also held grazing rights on moorland about six miles from the farm.
+Cwm Farm played a significant role in the local community, hosting various agricultural events.
+John Phillips was an influential figure in the industry, serving as President of the Monmouthshire Chamber of Agriculture and as an Executive Member of the National Farmers’ Union.

-John retired in 1930, and the tenancy passed to his son Gus Phillips and his wife Olive.
-The 1939 Register shows Gus listed as Master Farmer at Cwm Farm and that the couple had a daughter named Enid Meriol Amelia Phillips.
-Also recorded on the register was Margarite R Flook (private secretary), Sylvina M Sumsion (typist) and Winifred D Whittle (domestic maid).
-John Phillips died in January 1943 after 44 years at Cwm Farm, he was buried at St. John’s church in Rogerstone.
+John retired in 1930, passing the tenancy to his son, Gus Phillips, and his wife, Olive.
+The 1939 Register lists Gus as the Master Farmer at Cwm Farm, along with their daughter, Enid Meriol Amelia Phillips.
+Also recorded at the farm were Margarite R. Flook (private secretary), Sylvina M. Sumsion (typist), and Winifred D. Whittle (domestic maid).
+After spending 44 years at Cwm Farm, John Phillips passed away in January 1943 and was laid to rest at St. John’s Church in Rogerstone.

 Gus and Olive ran the farm as tenants until 1958 when they were able to purchase the freehold after the Tredegar Estate was dissolved.
 In 1989 Gus and Olive passed 39 acres of the land to their daughter Enid and son in law Alan Rosser.
 They then ran Cwm Farm alongside their own farm in New Inn, near Pontypool.